ADirin/DataBase_Solution/Week 1/Inclass_Assignment /lecture_assignment.md

 Execute SQL queries to retrieve historical data at specific points in time.
 Illustrate the use of system versioning to automatically manage and track changes in data.

-### 5. Real-World Application and Discussion

-Summarize the practical applications of temporal databases in real-world scenarios, emphasizing the importance of data accuracy and historical tracking.

 ## Sample solutions
     - Make sure your solutions follows the diagram, e.g., add the DATTIME; etc.